 Sorrento is a beautiful place that could really use a refresh to bring it up to the luxe destination it was always meant to be.
 One of the most obvious issues is our shopping strip vegetation.

-Thankfully, Sorrento has mixed vegetation overlay, so we have a broad scope to improve.
-As we all know, Ocean Beach Road currently has dead and dying trees, inappropriate vegetation (including gum trees) and much hated bollards – which are now splitting, some with damaged gal tops.
+Thankfully, Sorrento has a mixed vegetation overlay, so we have a broad scope of vegetation options to improve the area.
+As we all know, Ocean Beach Road currently has dead and dying trees, inappropriate vegetation (including gum trees) and much hated bollards – which are now splitting, some with damaged galvanised tops.
 Now is the perfect time to rejuvenate this area.

-We need your input into making Sorrento Main Street more attractive & functional, it already has great bones.
-After a lot of research & consultations with arborists & nurserymen, the following trees have been selected.
-Criteria was longevity, attractive appearance, functionality & the ability to survive the wind tunnel that is Ocean Beach Road.
+We would like your input into making Sorrento Main Street more attractive & functional, it already has great bones, so it is mainly just the vegetation.
+After a lot of research & consultations with arborists & nurserymen, the following trees have been selected & we are happy to consider more.
+Criteria was longevity, attractive appearance, functionality (including shade canopy) & the ability to survive coastal conditions and the wind tunnel that is Ocean Beach Road.
 Where possible we have included Australian Natives that are fit for purpose.

-There are many variations and combinations of positioning that everyone can have input into, anything is better than what we have now.
+There are many variations & combinations of positioning that everyone can have input into, we are at the point where anything is better than what we have now.
 Please note the streetscape will probably be done in stages over a period of time, as funds become available.
-Once a concept is decided on, we can begin the process to get it approved and make it happen.
+Once a concept is decided on, we can begin the process to get it approved & make it happen.